emqx/emqx-docs/en_US/rule/backend_clickhouse.md

 Then click "Create" to confirm the rule creation.

+## Test the Rule

-Now the rule has been created, we send an testing message to the broker:
+Now the rule has been created, we send a testing message to the broker:

 ```bash
 Topic: "t/a"